pgaudit/set_user/README.md

 * The provided `token` is compared with the stored token.
 * If the tokens do not match, or if a `token` was provided to `set_user` but not `reset_user`, an ERROR occurs.

+When set_session_auth(text) is called, the effective session and current user is switched to the rolename supplied, irrevocably.
+Unlike set_user() or set_user_u(), it does not affect logging nor allowed statements.
+If `set_user.exit_on_error` is "on" (the default), and any error occurs during execution, a FATAL error is thrown and the backend session exits.

 ### `set_user` Usage